Research Case Study — Special Olympics

 What we did

-Program 11 worked closely with Barrett Hoffher and the Special Olympics team to define project objectives, and to ensure we were seeking and surveying the right niche audience.
+Program 11 worked closely with creative agency Barrett Hoffher and the Special Olympics team to define project objectives, and to ensure we were seeking and surveying the right niche audience.
 In this case, they wanted to know if people who encountered the campaign would be more likely to volunteer for, donate to, and feel just BETTER about Special Olympics.
 To achieve this, we found the audience, sourcing 300+ qualified respondents familiar with charitable giving to take pre- and post-campaign surveys.

 We then deployed evaluative survey to measure awareness, associations, and propensity to act before and after exposure to the integrated campaign.